Movement of the First

 The Movement of the First (Движение первых) is a youth movement in Russia created on 18 December 2022 at the initiative of Russian president Vladimir Putin.
 Its stated goal is to organize leisure activities for youth and educate children, "including shaping their world views on the basis of traditional Russian spiritual and moral values."
 The group, open to children aged six and up, has been compared to the Soviet Union's Young Pioneers youth movement.
-The organization has been found by independent governments to be complicit in the abduction of Ukrainian children during the Russian invasion of Ukraine.

 History

 In 2015, following the occupation of Crimea, Russian president Vladimir Putin had created a youth movement, the Russian Schoolchildren's Movement, apparently modeled after the Soviet Union's Young Pioneers, with the goal to "perfect state policy in the area of educating the young generation, [and] to support the forming of personalities on the basis of the value system inherent to Russian society", according to a decree made by Putin.
 The decree was signed and published on the 97th anniversary of the Soviet Union's Komsomol youth movement.
 Unlike the Komsomol, the new movement would reportedly be free of ideologies, communist or otherwise.
 The organization would later merge into the new Movement of the First.

 Following the Russian invasion of Ukraine, on 19 May 2022, the 100th anniversary of the Young Pioneers Soviet youth movement, a project was submitted to the State Duma on the initiative of Putin for the creation of a new youth movement.
 Originally, the group was to be called "Bolshaya Peremena" (Большая перемена, literally "Big School-Break" but also "Big Change"), but lawmakers ultimately decided to let the organization's future members name it.
 On 14 July 2022, Putin signed the legislation into law.
 On 18 December 2022, several votes were held to determine the name of the organization, and on the third vote, the name "Movement of the First" was chosen, with Putin's preferred name, "Pioneers", coming in fourth out of five options.
 On 20 December 2022, the first branch of the Movement of the First met formally under their new name for the first time at Artek children's camp, a former Young Pioneers camp.
 Since the start of the Russian invasion of Ukraine, Artek has been used a re-education camp for illegally detained Ukrainian children.

 On 21 March 2023, the movement registered its own television channel, "DVIZH".
 One week later, the movement's logo was revealed.
 It features a red "1" in the form of an arrow, with the word "Firsts" (Первые) above it.